mapuya19/rent-splitter/README.md

 - 💵 **Multi-currency support** - Support for USD, EUR, GBP, CAD, AUD, and more
 - 🔗 **Shareable links** - Generate compressed URLs to share calculations with roommates
 - 📱 **Responsive design** - Fully optimized for desktop, tablet, and mobile devices
-- 🤖 **AI Chatbot Assistant** - Get help filling out forms or learn about features using an intelligent chatbot powered by Meta Llama
+- 🤖 **AI Chatbot Assistant** - Get help filling out forms or learn about features using an intelligent chatbot powered by Groq

 ## Getting Started